michaelpowers8/Dream-Simulation/README.md

 ## Conclusion

 The Dream Minecraft Simulation provides a comprehensive analysis of item collection probabilities in Minecraft through extensive simulation trials.
-The recorded data offers valuable insights into the likelihood of various outcomes and helps in understanding the game's stochastic nature.
+The recorded data offers valuable insights into the likelihood of the ourcome that the famous YouTuber Dream accomplished his speedrun ender pearl trades and blaze rods.